johnedstone/pattern-for-async-task-queue/README.md

 Notes:
   - How to run rabbitmq from the command line: ```docker run --publish=5672:5672 --detach rabbitmq:3.4```
   - How to use flask cli for debugging, although this only listens on 127.0.0.1 ```flask -a server --debug run```
   - This can be run without docker or docker-compose, using virtualenv, running rabbitmq as described above, and running the services as described in the reference.
-That is the config's are good as is, with or without docker
+That is, the config's are good as is, with or without docker